goadesign/goa/examples/streaming/README.md

 ### `subscribe` Endpoint

-This endpoint illustrates **streaming result**.
-The client sends a payload defined in `Payload` DSL containing the JWT token.
-Once auth succeeds, the server establishes a stream through which it sends events to the client when a new message is added.
+This endpoint illustrates a **streaming result**.
+The client sends a payload defined in the `Payload` DSL and that contains a JWT token.
+Once auth succeeds, the server establishes a stream.
+The sends messages to the client using the stream.
 The subscription ends when the client goes away or the server shuts down.

 ```
 $ ./chatter_cli chatter subscribe --token $JWT_TOKEN